Event Dates

 The Event

 - Llum, meaning Light in Catalan, takes place in the Poblenou quarter, starting at the Disseny Hub Barcelona (Plaça de les Glòries).
-The installations are spread across the district and are visible from 6 pm until midnight.
-Previous events have seen more than 15 different installations and exhibitions.

 - Featuring the work of architects, designers and artists from around the world, Llum BCN celebrates spectacles that both tell a story and spark conversation.
 Artists are given the opportunity to further enhance the scope of their work through the use of large-scale projection, interactive spaces and commanding lighting as a form of artistic experimentation.
 In previous editions, Llum BCN has featured key artists, such as Rafael Lozano-Hemmer, United Visual Artists, Luke Jerram, Daniel Canogar and Julio Le Parc.